 Remember that you do not have to face the legal aftermath of an auto accident alone.
 Cardoso Law, PLLC, is ready to help you fight for full and fair compensation from the at-fault party.
-Call us at (850) 466-2073 or reach out to us online to schedule your free, no-obligation consultation with an experienced personal injury lawyer in Pensacola.
+Call us at (850) 466-2073 or reach out to us online to schedule your free, no-obligation consultation with a Pensacola personal injury lawyer.
 Read on to learn how to get a copy of your crash report.

 How To Get a Copy of Your Accident Report in Florida

 If you were involved in a car accident in Florida, take the following steps to get a copy of your report:

 - Wait at least ten days after the accident to allow the report to be completed and processed.

 - Use the Florida Crash Portal available through the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) to request a copy of the report online.
 You can also request a crash record by mail or in person at the Florida Highway Patrol station closest to where the accident occurred.

 - Provide the necessary information to obtain the report, such as the date and location of the accident, the names of the drivers involved, and the case number (if available).